www.thornwalker.com/ditch/linkscontents.htm

 i'n'i — investigating the 'new' imperialism.
 Anti-imperialist analysis by William Bowles.
 Libertarians may be distressed by Mr. Bowles's failure to distinguish between capitalism per se (i.e., the free market based on justly held property) and the prevailing system of state capitalism — but there is much on this site that is right on target.
 In any event there is no doubt that the new, more radical form of U.S. imperialism needs intensive investigation by unterrified investigators.

 The Nation — "Unconventional Wisdom Since 1865."
-The country's leading left-wing organ among those that have not been coopted into serving the System.
 The Nation publishes much antiwar and anti-imperialist writing, as well as occasionally valuable articles on ruling-class doings at home.
 Naturally you'll have to steer your way through lots and lots of socialist tub-thumping.

 Other